MADE-Apps/MADE.NET/docs/articles/intro.md

 It includes features such as:

-- JsonTypeMigrationSerializationBinder, for migrating type names within a serialized JSON object.
+- JsonTypeMigrationConverter, a `System.Text.Json` converter for migrating type names within a serialized JSON object that contains `$type` metadata.

 <span class="button">